Pseudoparticle vertex solver for quantum impurity models: Conclusions

 We benchmarked the pseudo-particle vertex solver by considering various exactly solvable models, and confirmed that it converges to the exact results as we increase the maximum diagram order of the four-point vertex.
 We also confirmed that it can be used as an impurity solver for dynamical mean-field theory calculations.
 Importantly, we demonstrated that the vertex solver handles impurity models with off-diagonal hybridizations without a loss of performance, even though this situation leads to a serious sign problem in standard continuous-time quantum Monte Carlo methods which are based on a partition function expansion.

-For very large pseudoparticle interactions (larger than the interactions considered in this paper), we observed indications of a multivaluedness problem\cite{Kozik2015} for the first time in a pseudo-particle diagrammatic formalism.
-Figuring out under which condition such a multivaluedness problem is encountered will be an intersting topic for a future investigation.
+For very large pseudoparticle interactions (larger than the interactions considered in this paper), we observed indications of a multivaluedness problem\cite{Kozik2015} in a pseudo-particle diagrammatic formalism.
+Figuring out under which conditions such a multivaluedness problem is encountered will be an interesting topic for a future investigation.

 \acknowledgements